-Funds raised through the bond will support student learning through technology upgrades and facility enhancements.
-All work will occur in three phases over the course of six years.
+Funds raised through the bond have supported student learning through technology upgrades and facility enhancements.
 Phase One began in Summer 2017 and was complete during the summer of 2020.

 - Repairing leaky roofs and faulty plumbing and electrical systems

 - Enhancing student safety by updating security lighting, emergency communications, fire alarms, and sprinklers

 - Adding new facilities and equipment to support instruction in math, science, engineering, arts, and technology

 We all know that the physical environment is an important element to learning- and we want to ensure our classrooms and learning spaces are comfortable for students and teachers alike.
 Our J1 bond dollars helped us install HVAC (heating, ventilation, and air conditioning) units into every school across the district.
 This allows students to be comfortable even during the warmest and coldest days while improving air quality.